.png)

 “It’s Reef, so I’m not taking that bet.
 I’m not losing my Gameboy to you again,” another boy called out, as if this was a foregone conclusion.

-Locke had gone off in search of an adult to help with the situation and I prayed that the adult would be his grandma, and not my father.
+Locke had gone off in search of an adult to help with the situation and I prayed the adult would be his grandma and not my father.
 I could envision my dad now: hand in pockets, shoulders painfully straight, as he stared up at me and shook his head.
 I could even hear his words: ‘Stop embarrassing me, even your sister could do better.
 Get yourself out of that tree like a man.
 Now!’
-The ‘now’ would be sharp with warning.
+The ‘now’ would be sharp and laced with warning.
 Letting me know every last shred of his non-existent patience for me was gone.
 My little stunt would ‘wreck’ his weekend and I’d pay for it.

 My eyes searched the crowd, praying for a miracle, hoping that Locke would magically appear.
 After all, he was the one who had dared me up here.
 He was officially responsible for getting me down.
 I didn’t care if it was his birthday party.

 The boys' cackles became louder, but I had gotten pretty good at tuning them out.
 My dad’s lack of faith in me had been excellent practice.
-It was like they had sensed my insecurity from day one; the quietness I’d adopted was like a beacon drawing them to me.
+It was like they had smelled my insecurity from day one; the quietness I’d adopted was like a beacon drawing them to me.

 Just as I had made peace with the idea that I might be sleeping up here, I saw a tiny figure appear out of the corner of my eye, climbing up the trunk of the tree.
 I squinted harder, shielding my face from the rays to see who it was. . . a tiny girl in a purple floral dress.
 And she was moving quickly, using everything she had to her advantage to get to me.
 I caught a flash of her determined expression and knew instantly who it was.
 Luna.
 The girl from our housewarming party.
 And she was coming for me.
+Me.

 Down below, I saw Locke appear in the crowd with his tutu.
 He and his ‘grandmother’ were both staring up in awe.
 Before I knew it, Luna was at the base of my tree branch.
 Her chocolate eyes, peppered with green, were sparkling with the most magical safety flare I’d ever seen.
 There wasn’t any pity or disappointment in those gorgeous pools.
 And I wanted to get lost in them.